ygsiro/windows-codecs/wincodecs/IWICPixelFormatInfo.md

 ### GetColorContext - Return value

 If this method succeeds, it returns **S_OK**.
 Otherwise, it returns an **HRESULT** error code.

 ### GetColorContext - Remarks

+[wbs]: IWICBitmapSource

 The returned color context is the default color space for the pixel format.
-However, if an IWICBitmapSource specifies its own color context, the source's context should be preferred over the pixel format's default.
+However, if an [IWICBitmapSource][wbs] specifies its own color context, the source's context should be preferred over the pixel format's default.

 ## GetFormatGUID